-In addition to 3 Super Bowl wins, and 3 more AFC titles in 8 years, Belichick has an unbelievable 141 regular season and playoff wins in this past decade alone — no other coach has 110.
+In addition to three Super Bowl wins, and three more AFC titles in eight years, Belichick has an unbelievable 141 regular season and playoff wins in this past decade alone — no other coach has achieved this.
 The fact that his Patriots have won their division every season this decade should say enough about Belichick’s coaching ability.
-He is simply the best NFL coach of the year, decade, and possibly even the century.
+He is simply the best NFL head coach of the year, decade, and possibly even the century.
 Online sports bettors will already know to keep a keen eye on Belichick and his Patriots.

 Get the most out of the NFL with Borgata Online

-If you are a fan of the NFL and online sports betting, then you will want to visit Borgata Online for all the latest NFL action, odds and picks for upcoming games.
-We give you access to online sports betting on all major sports and sporting events, so sign up with us and start your sports betting journey today!
+If you are a fan of the NFL and online sports betting, you’ll want to visit Borgata Online for all the latest NFL betting, odds, and picks for upcoming games.
+We give you access to all major sports and sporting events, so sign up with us and start your sports betting journey today!